bman95/AI-Web-Agent/README.md

 # AI-Web-Agent

-This project creates a chatbot-style interface that controls a Playwright browser using the [MCP (Multi-Channel Proxy)](https://github.com/microsoft/playwright-mcp) server.
+This project creates a chatbot-style interface that controls a Playwright browser using the [MCP (Model Context Protocol)](https://github.com/microsoft/playwright-mcp) server.
 It allows for automated web interactions like navigation, form-filling, clicking, and scraping using natural language commands.

 ## 🔧 Features